 Throughout the two years, Fellows are eligible for office space at ISSI to facilitate their research and writing.

-The mentoring and networking that are part of the GFP continue beyond the two years of the formal program and the Fellow’s graduate studies and into their first years as an assistant professor.
+The mentoring and networking that are part of the GFP continue beyond the two years of the formal program and the Fellow’s graduate studies, often extending into their first years as an assistant professor.